-I spun up a lower end node on Linode, labelled “Linode 8GB” (4 cores, 8GB RAM, 160 GB SSD, Ubuntu 18.04) but as we’re not testing hardware but comparing 2 Postgres versions it should be fine.
-Also though we’ve got SSD the disk doesn’t really matter here as it’s a read-only test and I’ve chosen queries and the test data amount so that everything will fit into RAM, giving us an algortithmical comparison.
+I spun up a lower end node on Linode, labelled “Linode 8GB” (4 cores, 8GB RAM, 160 GB SSD, Ubuntu 18.04) but because we’re not testing hardware, but comparing 2 Postgres versions, it should be fine.
+Also, even though we’ve got an SSD, the disk doesn’t really matter here, as it’s a read-only test and I’ve chosen queries and the test data amount in a way that everything will fit into RAM.
+This is giving us an algorithmic comparison.
 For additional testing fairness my test script also performed queries in turns between 10.5 and 11 RC1 to try to suppress the effects of possible background load jitter of a shared virtual machine.

 For running Postgres I used official the official Postgres project maintained repo for both 10 and 11.
 Concerning server settings I left everything to defaults, except below changes on both clusters for reasons described in comments.

 shared_buffers='2GB' # to ensure buffers our dataset work_mem='2GB' # increase work_mem as it helps a lot for analytical stuff max_parallel_workers_per_gather=2 # the default actually, so just as a reminder shared_preload_libraries='pg_stat_statements' # for storing/analyzing test results logging_collector=on